 August 15th, a religious holdiday in Bavaria, the historic old town becomes the scene of an international bicycle race, the "Dachauer Bergkriterium".

 The most convenient and safe way to visit the "Dachauer Volksfest" is by using public transportation.
-Frequent local trains (S2 direction Dachau Bahnhof or Petershausen) connect downtown Munich with Dachau train station within a twenty minute ride.
-From the station it is only a ten minute walk or a quick taxi ride to the fair grounds.
+Frequent local trains (S2 direction Dachau Bahnhof/Petershausen/Altomünster) connect downtown Munich with Dachau train station within a twenty minutes ride.
+From the station it is only a ten minutes walk or a quick taxi ride to the fair grounds.

-The taxi stand is in front of the train station.
+The taxi stand is located in front of the train station.